CU-ECEN-5823/ecen5823-courseproject-SrirajVemparala/questions/Assignment5-HealthThermometerProfile-BLE.md

    ![advertising_period](screenshots/assignment5/advertising_period.png)

 2. What is the average current between advertisements?
-   Answer:
+   Answer:  2.12uA
    <br>Screenshot:
    ![avg_current_between_advertisements](screenshots/assignment5/avg_current_between_advertisements.png)

 3. What is the peak current of an advertisement?
-   Answer:
+   Answer:  27.95mA
    <br>Screenshot:
    ![peak_current_of_advertisement](screenshots/assignment5/peak_current_of_advertisement.png)

 4. Provide screen shot showing the connection interval settings.
 Do they match the values you set in your slave(server) code or the master's(client) values?.
+The connection interval matches with the client.
    <br>Screenshot:
    ![connection_interval](screenshots/assignment5/connection_interval.png)

 5. What is the average current between connection intervals?
-   Answer:
+   Answer: 0.9uA
    <br>Screenshot:
    ![avg_current_between_connection_intervals](screenshots/assignment5/avg_current_between_connection_intervals.png)